Alcaro/misctoys/zeus.md

 Disasters:
 &nbsp; Flood - the northeast island.
 The entire island.
 &nbsp; Flood - the northeastern shore, north of the river delta.
 The entire shore.
 Most buildable places will be lost.
 &nbsp; Flood - The river delta, plus the river's northern shore, up to and including the nearby meadow.
+Will open a lot of buildable water by the river.
 Notably absent buildings: None
 Advice:
 &nbsp; This adventure starts out financially tight.
 There are three income sources available early - buy grapes and sell wine, sell black marble, and tax the commoners.
 Homestead and higher pay twice as much taxes per citizen as Hovel and lower, so importing fleece will give you your money back.
 (Olive oil is less profitable.)
+(TODO: check if frigate wharf and tower can allow turning an income even without fleece)

 Colony: Thera
 Disasters: